liminpb/custombigblue/README.md

     * edit ./app/views/shared/_header.html.erb
     * remove the help_url section in the file.
     * Stop start your docker container.
+    * back to server and edit "/usr/share/meteor/bundle/programs/server/assets/app/config/settings.yml" edit helpLink: with your helplink edit copyright: with your copy right.

 5. PDF file in chat room.